 The professionals that have worked as Data Analysts, computer support, programmers, managers of computer information systems, web developers, Data Analysts can easily shift their careers in the job of Database Administrators.

-And if you are someone who lacks a college credit, you can dig the sites of accredited online colleges, and look for the associate degrees in bachelor of computer science/information system/database programming/telecommunications.
+And if you are someone who lacks a college credit, you can dig the sites of accredited online colleges, and look for associate degrees in bachelor of computer science/information system/database programming/telecommunications.

 However, if you have no experience or a college degree in CS or its related field, you can opt for the diploma courses and certificates in computer systems or programming to set your base with ease.

 Starting from the entry-level in the jobs for the database administrator can expand anyone’s career into much more growing and compensating fields - in 2-6 years of career, down the line.
-A candidate can choose to grow big in the following fields later in the career with ease.
+A candidate can choose to grow big in the following fields later in their career with ease.